sophialyj/system-design-primer/solutions/system_design/pastebin/README.md

 * Continue benchmarking and monitoring your system to address bottlenecks as they come up
 * Scaling is an iterative process

+#### Bloom filters
+The price paid for this efficiency is that a Bloom filter is a probabilistic data structure: it tells us that the element either definitely is not in the set or may be in the set.
+The base data structure of a Bloom filter is a Bit Vector.
+Each empty cell in that table represents a bit, and the number below it its index.
+To add an element to the Bloom filter, we simply hash it a few times and set the bits in the bit vector at the index of those hashes to 1.
+(Use different hash functions)

+To test for membership, you simply hash the string with the same hash functions, then see if those values are set in the bit vector.
+If they aren't, you know that the element isn't in the set.
+If they are, you only know that it might be, because another element or some combination of other elements could have set the same bits.